azizmithani/roast/README.md

 	--Insert_Ns <INT> 			Number of Ns to insert between contig and its CAP3 assembly in the absence of overlap, default 5

-Terminate ROAST process:
+**Terminate ROAST process:**

-To stop ROAST properly before completion of default iterations place empty file named 'stop.txt' in the folder 'intermediate_Improved_assemblies'.
+To stop ROAST properly at the end of current iteration, place an empty file named 'stop.txt' in the folder 'intermediate_Improved_assemblies'.

 ## Output: